Are the workshops, music and entertainment included in the ticket price?

 Do you provide a tent and camping equipment?

 NO, you will need to provide your own tents and sleeping bags.
-Unless you have booked with Pitched for You, Great British Glamping, Hobbit Huts, or the Gypsy Caravans for luxury camping.
+Unless you have booked with one of our luxury glamping providers.

 Are there showers on site?

-YES, hot ones! (faeries like to keep clean!)
+YES, luxury hot ones! (faeries like to keep clean!)

 Are there flush toilets?